kata198/ichorORM/README.rst

 You may also find it useful sometimes to use "ichorORM.constants.SQL\_NULL".

-If you do a quey like:
+If you do a query like:

 	myObjs = MyModel.filter(some\_field=None)